ajgon/lint-pack/README.md

-  lint:phpcpd                           Lint all files with phpcpd lint:phpcs                            Lint all files with phpcs lint:phpmd                            Lint all files with phpmd lint:twig                             Lint all files with twig:lint
+  lint:phpcpd                           Lint all files with phpcpd lint:phpcs                            Lint all files with phpcs lint:phpmd                            Lint all files with phpmd lint:twigviews                        Lint all files with twig linters
 ```

 To use specific linter, just launch it, e.g. `php app/console lint:jshint`.